 Discretional

-Good digital tools are available, with onboarding and support on request.
+Good internal digital tools are available, with onboarding and support on request.

 Level 4